maarten-pennings/6502/1clock/README.md

 # 1. Clock

 Trying to build a 6502 based computer.

 We need a clock, a source of pulses.
 There are several options.
 Remember that a classical 6502 runs at 1MHz.
 It seems that not much variation is allowed in the clock frequency for the old variants.
 It seems that the new variants allow much more variation.
-Anyhow, I don't need speed (that only causes all kinds of electrical problems).
+Anyhow, I don't need speed; that only causes all kinds of electrical problems.
 I prefer slow, as in hand clocked, to see in detail what is going on.

 The hardest way is to [build](https://www.grappendorf.net/projects/6502-home-computer/clock-generation.html) your own oscillator based on a [crystal](https://www.aliexpress.com/item/32869213435.html).
 Tried.
 Works.
 Do not recommend.

 Much easier is to get a "[can](https://www.aliexpress.com/item/32887401548.html)" that presumably contains the crystal and the passives around it.
 The 1MHz versions are a bit hard to get.
 Works well.
 Do recommend.

 The third way is more the software approach: use an Arduino Nano to generate the clock.
 This is especially nice at the start of your project.
 You might already have it laying around.
 You do not need to order any other special components, and it gives you a nice road to other experiments: let the Nano spy on the address bus, or even spoof the databus!

 > **Terminology**
-> An oscillator is a circuit whose output oscilates.
+> An _oscillator_ is a circuit whose output oscillates.
+This output signal is used as a _clock_ for some circuit.
 Oscillators have three pins VCC, GND, OUT.
-> The circuit is usually a feedback loop around a "frequency determining element" or resonator.
-> The resonator can be a (quartz) crystal, which is accurate and relatively temperature independent.
-> The resonator can also be a ceramic element rather than quartz; cheaper but less stable.
-> Resonators have two wires.
+The circuit is usually a feedback loop around a "frequency determining element" or _resonator_.
+The resonator can be a (quartz) crystal, which is accurate and relatively temperature independent.
+The resonator can also be a ceramic element rather than quartz; cheaper but less stable.
+Resonators have two wires.

 We will do the following experiments

 - [1.1.
 Clock - crystal](#11-Clock---crystal) - Using a crystal for clocking
 - [1.2.
-Clock - oscillator](#12-Clock---oscillator) - Using an oscillator for clocking
+Clock - oscillator](#12-Clock---oscillator) - Using a canned oscillator for clocking
 - [1.3.
 Clock - Nano](#13-Clock---Nano) - Using an Arduino Nano for clocking
+- [1.4.
+Clock - micro switch](#14-Clock---micro-switch) - Using a micro switch for manual clocking
+- [1.5.
+Clock - NE555](#15-Clock---NE555) - Using an NE555 for clocking
+- [1.6.
+Triple clock module](#16-Triple-clock-module) - A standard clock module

 ## 1.1.
 Clock - crystal

 We can build our own oscillator using a crystal as resonator.

 ![Crystal](crystal.jpg)

 We also need two inverters, two resistors and a capacitor.
 A third inverter is the buffer amplifier for the output signal, the 1MHz clock.
 For the inverters we take the 7404 IC  ("hex inverters").
 This is the complete schematics

 ![Oscilator circuit](6502-crystal-schem.png)